-These days, all of our peripherals are either being shoved full of unnecessary lighting or morphed into odd shapes.
-So, the Microsoft Classic Intellimouse, with its classic design and appealing white lighting, is a breath of fresh air.
+The Microsoft Classic Intellimouse, for example, touts a classic design and appealing white lighting, and it is a breath of fresh air.
 It also beefs up the sensor, allowing users to ramp up the DPI to 3,200.
 It’s not wireless, and it’s hardly made for gaming, but if you’re in the market for a mouse that’ll help you get all your work done, the Microsoft Classic Intellimouse may be the best mouse for you.

 Read the full review: Microsoft Classic IntelliMouse

 It looks weird, but it feels pretty good

 DPI: 1000 | Interface: USB | Buttons: 5 | Ergonomic: Vertical | Features: No

 Don’t let its odd design and annoying tongue twister moniker fool you.
 The Anker Vertical Ergonomic Optical mouse is only off putting until you get your hands on it.
 From the moment you start using this mouse, you’ll know it’s the best mouse for you.
 Sure, it’s built a little more cheaply than other ergonomic mice.
 But look at it this way: it’s an affordable way to prevent RSI.